traceo-dev/traceo/README.md

 To start using the Traceo platform, you need to integrate with the [Traceo SDK](https://github.com/traceo-io/traceo-node), which will start monitoring the status of your application.

 # Installation
-At this point, the installation of the Traceo platform is done using the docker image only.
+At this point, the installation of the Traceo platform is done by using the docker image.

 To pull or run already existing docker image:
 ```